Lázaro Cárdenas: Post-presidency

-Cárdenas was not happy with the rightward shift of Mexican presidents, starting with the presidency of Miguel Alemán (1946-1952).
-During the presidency of Adolfo López Mateos (1958-1964), Cárdenas emerged from retirement and pressed the president toward leftist stances.
-With the triumph of the Cuban Revolution in January 1959, Cárdenas among others in Latin America saw the hope of young revolution.
+Cárdenas disapproved of the rightward shift of Mexican presidents, starting with the presidency of Miguel Alemán (1946–1952).
+During the presidency of Adolfo López Mateos (1958–1964), Cárdenas emerged from retirement and pressed the president toward leftist stances.
+With the victory of the Cuban Revolution in January 1959, Cárdenas and others in Latin America saw hope for other revolutions in the region.
 Mexico was run by a party that claimed the legacy of the Mexican Revolution but had turned away from revolutionary ideals.
-Cárdenas went to Cuba in July 1959 and was with Castro at a huge rally where the former guerrilla leader declared himself premier of Cuba.
+Cárdenas went to Cuba in July 1959 and was with Castro at a large rally where the former guerrilla leader declared himself premier of Cuba.
 Cárdenas returned to Mexico with the hope that the ideals of the Mexican Revolution could be revived, with land reform, support for agriculture, and an expansion of education and health services to Mexicans.
 He also directly appealed to López Mateos to free jailed union leaders.
 López Mateos became increasingly hostile to Cárdenas, who was explicitly and implicitly rebuking him.
 To Cárdenas he said, "They say the Communists are weaving a dangerous web around you."
 The pressure on López Mateos had an impact, and he began implementing reforms in land, education, and the creation of social programs that emulated those under Cárdenas.
 Cárdenas withdrew his public challenge to the PRI's policies and supported López Mateos's designated successor in 1964, Gustavo Díaz Ordaz, his Minister of the Interior.
+In 1964, he attended Díaz Ordaz's inauguration.

 In 1968, Cárdenas did not anticipate the draconian crackdown by Díaz Ordaz in the run-up to the Mexico City Summer Olympics.
 That summer saw the emergence of the Mexican Movement of 1968, which mobilized tens of thousands of students and middle class supporters during the summer and early fall 1968.
-The movement ended in the bloody Tlatelolco Massacre on 2 October 1968.
-During the troubles that summer, one of Cárdenas's long-time friends, Heberto Castillo Martínez, a professor of mechanical engineering at the National University, actively participated in the movement and was pursued by Díaz Ordaz's secret police.
+The movement ended in the bloody Tlatelolco massacre on 2 October 1968.
+During the troubles that summer, one of Cárdenas's long-time friends, Heberto Castillo, a professor of mechanical engineering at the National University, actively participated in the movement and was pursued by Díaz Ordaz's secret police.
 Cárdenas hosted a meeting at his residence in the Polanco section of Mexico City with Castillo and some student leaders.
 Cárdenas was increasingly concerned about the impact on the movement on the political peace that had been built by the party.
 Despite the National University being a center of the movement, Cárdenas did not think that the government would violate the university's autonomy and take over the campus.
 It did, with tanks rolling into campus on 18 September.
 Castillo had a harrowing escape.
-In October government troops fired on demonstrators at the Plaza of the Three Cultures in Tlatelolco, someone who had been there made his way to Cárdenas's house to tell him in tears what happened.
+In October, government troops fired on demonstrators at the Plaza of the Three Cultures in Tlatelolco, someone who had been there made his way to Cárdenas's house to tell him in tears what happened.
 Cárdenas's wife Amalia reportedly said, "And I believe that the General shed some tears too."